Trypanosoma: Hosts, life cycle and morphologies

 Two different types of trypanosomes exist, and their life cycles are different, the salivarian species and the stercorarian species.

-Stercorarian trypanosomes infect insects, most often the triatomid kissing bug, by developing in the posterior gut followed by release into the feces and subsequent depositing on the skin of the host.
+Stercorarian trypanosomes infect insects, most often the triatomid kissing bug, by developing in the posterior gut followed by release into the feces and subsequent depositing on the skin of the vertebrate host.
 The organism then penetrates and can disseminate throughout the body.
 Insects become infected when taking a blood meal.

 Salivarian trypanosomes develop in the anterior gut of insects, most importantly the Tsetse fly, and infective organisms are inoculated into the host by the insect bite before it feeds.

 As trypanosomes progress through their life cycle they undergo a series of morphological changes as is typical of trypanosomatids.
 The life cycle often consists of the trypomastigote form in the vertebrate host and the trypomastigote or promastigote form in the gut of the invertebrate host.
 Intracellular lifecycle stages are normally found in the amastigote form.
 The trypomastigote morphology is unique to species in the genus Trypanosoma.